-Choosing the right family cabin can be tough!
+Choosing the right family cruise ship cabin can be tough!
 We all have dreams of being stood on our balcony cabin, glass of wine in hand looking out to sea, right?
 So we thought we needed to create the guide to picking a cruise ship cabin for families.

-Of course you now have the added option of virtual cabins
+Of course you now have the added option of virtual cruise cabins

 The Disney Magic Portholes cabins on many Disney ships offering real time views but with a difference.
-I am the biggest Disney fan and the thought of Mickey swimming past your porthole or Flo just hanging out for a while is enough to make me book a Magic Porthole cabin.
+I am the biggest Disney fan and the thought of Mickey swimming past your porthole or Flo just hanging out for a while is enough to make me book a virtual porthole Disney Cruise family cabin.
 What a wonderful option when travelling with children.

 Royal Caribbean also offer inside cabins with a difference with some ships offering Virtual Balconies, giving you the flexibly to enjoy those beautiful views and sunsets from the inside of the ship.

 These offer the perfect vantage for little people, with often large picture windows and ledges that are perfect for sitting on.
 Our boys have spent many hours sitting colouring or watching out for dolphins.
-This is a safe way for little ones to get as close to the sea as possible.
-Or even have an afternoon nap.
+This is a safe way for little ones to get as close to the sea as possible, or even have an afternoon nap.
 It’s a real benefit for families staying in outside cabins.

-Many cruise lines also offer larger ocean view cabins such as the Royal Caribbeans large ocean view cabins that offer a bit of extra space and are situated at the forward of the ship.
+Many cruise lines also offer larger ocean view cruise cabins for families, such as the Royal Caribbeans large ocean view cabins that offer a bit of extra space and are situated at the forward of the ship.
 These have portholes for windows and that little extra family space.

 There are several kinds of balcony cabins, tradition balconies overlook the sea and are the perfect way to cruise.
 For us the perfect way to have easy of mind and enjoy and balcony is to book an aft tiered balcony.
 This means you will have a balcony below you rather than the sea.
 A balcony does not look like a soft landing does it?
 I am not ever sure our children would climb.
 The fear is all mine but booking an aft cabin makes me feel more relaxed.
 And with the added bonus of a little extra space, I will always choose an aft cabin given the choice.
 Several cruise lines offer this option including Carnival, Royal Caribbean and Princess.